rumpkernel/buildrump.sh/README.md

 =====================

 The script supports both gcc and clang as the host target compiler.
-It has been tested to work with GNU binutils (caveat: the currently included linker script will not work with binutils 2.18 or earlier).
+It has been tested to work with GNU binutils.

 The following platforms have been tested: